Bob Katter: State politics (1974–1992)

 Katter's father was a member of the Australian Labor Party until 1957, when he left during the Labor split of that year.
-He later joined the Country Party, now the Liberal National Party.
+He later joined the Country Party, now the National Party.
 The younger Katter was a Country Party member of the Legislative Assembly of Queensland from 1974 to 1992, representing Flinders in north Queensland.
 He was Minister for Northern Development and Aboriginal and Islander Affairs from 1983 to 1987, Minister for Northern Development, Community Services and Ethnic Affairs from 1987 to 1989, Minister for Community Services and Ethnic Affairs in 1989, Minister for Mines and Energy in 1989, and Minister for Northern and Regional Development for a brief time in 1989 until the Nationals were defeated in that year's election.

-While in the Queensland Parliament, Katter junior was a strong supporter of Premier Joh Bjelke-Petersen, though he remained in cabinet under Mike Ahern, ultimately resigning from Cabinet along with Russell Cooper.
-He was on the backbench.
-Then appointed again to Cabinet in the traditional number two position of Mines & Energy.
-This was under the Bjelke-Petersen's factions restoration to power.
+Katter was a strong supporter of Queensland premier Joh Bjelke-Petersen.
+In August 1989 he abruptly resigned from the cabinet of Bjelke-Petersen's successor Mike Ahern, along with fellow cabinet ministers Russell Cooper and Paul Clauson.
+Their resignation was reportedly an attempt to force Ahern's removal as party leader.
+Bjelke-Petersen subsequently endorsed Katter to succeed Ahern as leader and premier.

+Katter returned to cabinet after only a month, following Cooper's successful ouster of Ahern in September 1989.
+As mines minister, he was the subject of a no-confidence motion from the Queensland Chamber of Mines in November 1989, following his proposed changes to mining legislation that were perceived as favouring the interests of graziers over mining companies.
+His term as a minister ended following the government's defeat at the 1989 state election.

 Federal politics (1993–present)

+Nationals MP (1993–2001)

+Following his father's retirement from federal parliament, Katter was an unsuccessful candidate for National Party preselection for the seat of Kennedy prior to the 1990 federal election.

 Katter did not run for re-election to state Parliament in 1992.
 He ran as the National candidate in his father's former seat of Kennedy at the 1993 federal election, facing his father's successor, Labor's Rob Hulls.
 Despite name recognition, Katter trailed Hulls for most of the night.
 On the eighth count, a Liberal candidate's preferences flowed overwhelmingly to Katter, allowing him to defeat Hulls by 4,000 votes.
 He would not face another contest nearly that close for two decades.

-In 1994, Katter advocated against federal privacy laws that bypassed Tasmania's anti-gay laws, claiming the government was "helping the spread of AIDS" and legitimizing "homosexual behavior".
+In 1994, Katter advocated against the Human Rights (Sexual Conduct) Act 1994, a federal law that bypassed Tasmania's anti-gay laws, claiming the government was "helping the spread of AIDS" and legitimizing "homosexual behavior".
 He also believed the laws jeopardized states' rights in Australia.

 Katter was re-elected with a large swing in 1996, and was re-elected almost as easily in 1998.
 However, when he transferred to federal politics, he found himself increasingly out of sympathy with the federal Liberal and National parties on economic and social issues, with Katter being opposed to neoliberalism and social liberalism.
-In 2001, he resigned from the National Party and easily retained his seat as an independent at the general elections of 2001, 2004, 2007 and 2010, each time ending up with a percentage vote in the high sixties after preferences were distributed.